jcarloscid/oauthsso/README.md

-# OAuth 2.0 Single SignOn Client
+# PrestaShop OAuth 2.0 Single SignOn Client
 Provides a mechanism to identify users from an OAuth 2.0 Identity Server, allowing the Single SignOn of users in your entire organization.

 **Requires PrestaShop 1.7+**